-2018 Kinesiology Annual Program Plan

-KINE Kinesiology

-I.A.
-Program Profile: Purpose

-Describe the program(s) to be reviewed.
+2018-19 Kinesiology Annual Program Plan I.A.
+Program Profile: Purpose Describe the program(s) to be reviewed.
 What is the purpose of the program and how does it contribute to the mission of Skyline College?

-The mission of the Kinesiology program is to educate our students on the lifelong benefits of physical fitness.
+Narrative The mission of the Kinesiology program is to educate our students on the lifelong benefits of physical fitness.
 This is done through a variety of activity and lecture classes offered by the program.
 Over the last twenty years, the program has increased its focus on the national and local epidemic of obesity.
 Our curriculum is designed to tackle this epidemic and assist our students.
 Kinesiology also focuses on developing kinesthetic and critical thinking skills in our students.
 Students must not only be able to demonstrate various activity skills and improve their fitness but also think critically about activity as a means to promote health and wellbeing.
-We feel that physical activity epidemiology (disease prevention) is the cornerstone of why the program is so important to the general education of all students.
+We feel that physical activity epidemiology (disease prevention) and the intersection of learning domains (cognitive, affective and psychmotor) are why the program is so important to the general education of all students.
 Kinesiology primarily impacts and interacts with other programs on campus as a local graduation requirement and as a primary means of fulfilling the Institutional Student Learning Outcome related to Life Long Wellness.
 The two activity course requirement is an integral part of the general education of a student.
 With higher success rates and a variety of offerings in the day, evening and on-line, Kinesiology curriculum fits perfectly with the campus wide "promise" to get students in, through and out on time.
 The requirement in no way is an impediment to student success and progress.
 The Kinesiology AA-T is the fifth most popular at Skyline and Kinesiology is the fifth most popular major in the CSU system.
 As such, the discipline is a critical pathway for students seeking a degree and transfer.
 Skyline College's mission statement is: "To Empower and Transform a Global Community of Learners."
 This mission is consistent with the breadth of the Kinesiology curriculum with all of our courses leading to transfer, career advancement, and disease prevention or a combination of the above.
 Our program also strives to address the Skyline College value of student success and equity.
 Obesity rates disproportionately impact communities of color and those in lower socio-economic classes.
 By offering a primarily activity based curriculum, we strive to close those gaps faced in our local community by providing increased opportunities and education for those most vulnerable to the health related impacts associated with obesity.
-Finally, The San Mateo County Community College District states in its mission statement that it will "Provide a breadth of educational opportunities and experiences which encourage students to develop their general understanding of human effort and achievement."
-This goal is also the basis of our program's mission.

-- 2018-19\IE\Request.xlsx

-- 2018-2019 Budget Augmentation\Kinesiology.doc

-- Divs Productivity.xls

-- KINE\Annual\Plan\4\Column\Assessment\Report\thru\2017-2018.pdf

-- KINE\DegreesCertificates-overall\APP\2017-18.pdf

-- 🔟 KINE Program Data 17-18 APP PRIE.pdf

-- State Wide ProgAwardsSumm 16-17 KINE.xls

-- Total PE FTES 2016-17.xls

-- VARS\KINE\Annual\Plan\4\Column\PSLO\Report\for\2017-18.pdf

-Note: For all Word and Excel documents, please see the Attachments tab within this document.

-- 297-Accessibility of PEEP Data

-- 296-Enhanced Technology, Equipment, Supplies and Professional Development:

-- 298-Facilities Replacement
+Associated Objectives